Frequently Asked Questions

 Can I come for a shorter time?

 Maternidad La Luz will accept applications from those looking to come for a short term visit, when openings are available.
-Any placement ranging between one-week and three months is considered to be a short term placement.
+Any placement ranging between one-week and three months is considered a short term placement.
 This opportunity is open to those investigating a career in midwifery, experienced midwives wanting to participate in the birth center setting, and prospective students wanting to gain a better sense of daily operations at MLL.
 It is important to understand that those interested in short term placements will not attend births in a primary role, but in an observation role, if and when appropriate.
 Furthermore, short term placement students should not expect to take on full continuity of care clients.

 Do you have to be able to speak Spanish?

 YES, it is very important that applicants to the program, regardless of length of stay, have a strong proficiency in Spanish.
 Roughly 95% of the clients coming in to care at MLL are primarily Spanish speakers, making strong language skills imperative to offering care.
 There are a range of Spanish language courses offered in El Paso.
+You might consider joining our Spanish Immersion program.

 Do you provide or have available health insurance for students?